As your students settle into the classroom, take your pick from a range of fun, team-building icebreaker activities designed to ease them in.

-As they’re settling in and readjusting to life in the classroom, take your pick from a range of fun, engaging icebreaker activities designed to ease your class back in.
-Fostering key skills in collaboration, creativity and confidence, these activities should help you to focus your students, build ensemble and galvanise your group, and start creating a safe space in your classroom where students feel comfortable and confident to participate and perform.
+Fostering key skills in collaboration, creativity, and confidence, these icebreaker exercises will help you to focus your students, build ensemble, galvanise your group, and start creating a safe space in your classroom where students feel comfortable and confident to participate and perform.

-In their pairs, each student should tell the other ten facts about their holiday.
+In their pairs, each student should tell the other ten facts about their holiday (or weekend!).
 Once they’re finished, invite each student to present their partner’s facts to the group.
 If they forget their partner’s facts, they should improvise new ones to make their partner sound like they had the coolest holiday ever.
 Bonus points for the most inventive improvisations!

 2. The Marshmallow Challenge